VictoriaMetrics/VictoriaMetrics/README.md

 The following steps must be performed for each `vmstorage` node for creating a backup:

 1. Create an instant snapshot by navigating to `/snapshot/create` HTTP handler.
 It will create snapshot and return its name.
-2. Archive the created snapshot from `<-storageDataPath>/snapshots/<snapshot_name>` folder using any suitable tool that follows symlinks.
-For instance, `cp -L`, `rsync -L` or `scp -r`.
+2. Archive the created snapshot from `<-storageDataPath>/snapshots/<snapshot_name>` folder using [vmbackup](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/cluster/app/vmbackup/README.md).
    The archival process doesn't interfere with `vmstorage` work, so it may be performed at any suitable time.
-   Incremental backups are possible with `rsync --delete`, which should [remove extraneous files from backup dir](https://askubuntu.com/questions/476041/how-do-i-make-rsync-delete-files-that-have-been-deleted-from-the-source-folder).
 3. Delete unused snapshots via `/snapshot/delete?snapshot=<snapshot_name>` or `/snapshot/delete_all` in order to free up occupied storage space.

 There is no need in synchronizing backups among all the `vmstorage` nodes.